New changes are coming to the Riverfront Liquor License program!

-The downtown South Bend Municipal Riverfront Development District is a project district where 3-way liquor licenses are made available to eligible dining, entertainment, and cultural establishments for $1,000 as a way to spur development along and near our river.
-This District was made possible via state legislation and an Ordinance passed by the City of South Bend Common Council that designated the District and adopted eligibility requirements.
+The downtown South Bend Municipal Riverfront Development District is a project district where 3-way liquor licenses are made available to eligible dining, entertainment, and cultural establishments for $1,000 annually plus an annual $1,000 community partnership contribution or administrative fee to Downtown South Bend, Inc. This District was spearheaded and is administered by DTSB as a way to spur development along and near our river by saving businesses $58,000 or more in start-up costs.
+This program was made possible via state legislation and an Ordinance passed by the City of South Bend Common Council that designated the District and adopted eligibility requirements.

-After reviewing all eligibility requirements and application process, contact the Executive Director for additional information and questions at or 574-968-7287.
+After reviewing all eligibility requirements and application process, contact Courtney Kubly for additional information and questions at firstname.lastname@example.org.

 Applicants must meet the following local requirements annually in order to be eligible to apply or renew.